 But is speed and agility all gamers want out of their screens?
 Deep black levels are a huge part of convincing graphics, and colors have to be vivid – if they’re not, everything else is a moot point.
 Dell makes no promises about gamut or contrast on the S2716DG’s information page, which is worrying.

-This Dell carries an $800 sticker price, but is available as low as $540.
-That’s not as frugal as the cheapest 1440p screens, but falls a couple hundred dollars below the most advanced gaming displays.
+This Dell technically has an $800 sticker price, but is actually available as little as $400.
+That’s not as frugal as the cheapest 1440p screens, but it falls a couple hundred below the most advanced gaming displays.
 Is this a gamer’s dream monitor, or is it bound for the clearance rack?

 What’s old is new again